defencedigital/moduk-service-manual/src/secure-by-design/secure-from-the-start.md

 ## In the Ministry of Defence

-Every technology and service that handles Defence data needs to be Secure by Design.
+The Ministry of Defence has agreed to implement a Secure by Design approach in all Top-Level Budgets (TLBs) and arms-length bodies.

 The cyber landscape is constantly evolving.
 If you do not design technology and services with cyber security in mind it can lead to serious consequences, including loss of life.